 First stage: Symptoms of cold begin and last for several days to 2 weeks.
 Symptoms usually include sneezing, a runny nose, mild coughing, watery eyes, and sometimes a mild fever.
 An infected person is most contagious during this stage.

 Second stage: The most serious symptoms develop during this phase and last about 2 to 4 weeks or longer.
 As cold like symptoms fade, the cough gets worse.
-A dry, hacking cough intensifies into bursts of
+A dry, hacking cough intensifies into bursts of uncontrollable, often violent coughing that may make it temporarily impossible to breathe.
+The person may quickly inhale when trying to take a breath through airways narrowed by inflammation, which sometimes creates a whooping noise.

 Third Stage: Lasting for a few weeks or months, is a gradual recovery period.
 Although the person gains strength and begins to feel better, the cough may become louder and sound worse.
 Coughing spells become less frequent but may flare up again if a cold or other upper respiratory illness develops.
 This final stage may last longer in people who were not given the whooping cough (pertussis) vaccine.